What to wear to a Sumo match? How to choose what to wear and what to bring

 If you are going to watch sumo for the first time, we recommend that you be well prepared so that you can fully enjoy the attraction of sumo.
 Here are some useful things to have with you when watching sumo.

-If you plan to watch the matches at Ryogoku Kokugikan, be sure to bring a radio.
-You can listen to "Dosukoi FM" (83.4 MHz) inside the Ryogoku Kokugikan, so you can enjoy the matches while listening to the commentary of the masters.
+If you plan to watch sumo at Ryogoku Kokugikan, be sure to bring a radio.
+You can listen to "Dosukoi FM" (83.4 MHz) inside the hall, so you can watch the matches while listening to the commentary by the stablemaster.
 Since "Dosukoi FM" is available only inside the pavilion, you can enjoy it only at the pavilion.

 Opera glasses or binoculars